depatchedmode/keep-alive/README.md

 - The logic for `canGovern(address)` is as follows:
   - `totalTends = AccountStatus.totalFans + AccountStatus.totalFuels`
   - `totalGoverns = AccountStatus.totalDefends + AccountStatus.totalAccuses`
-  - `earnedGoverns = totalTends / GameSettings.governsPerTend`
+  - `earnedGoverns = totalTends / GameSettings.tendsPerGovern`
   - `totalGoverns - earnedGoverns > 0`
 - How to calculate `flameSize()`
   - Get the `latestFlameActivity` by grabbing `flameActivityByBlock(FlameHistory.lastTendedTo)`